Jax-Ur

-Jax-Ur is a supervillain appearing in comic books published by DC Comics, usually as an adversary of Superman.
+Jax-Ur is a supervillain appearing in American comic books published by DC Comics, usually as an adversary of Superman.
 Created by writer Otto Binder and artist George Papp, the character first appeared in Adventure Comics #289 (October 1961).
 He has been described as "the worst troublemaker in the Phantom Zone" and was the first criminal banished there.

 Jax-Ur has appeared in various media outside comics, primarily in association with Superman.
 He is voiced by Ron Perlman in Superman: The Animated Series and Andrew Kishino in Young Justice, while Mackenzie Gray portrays him in Man of Steel.
 A gender-flipped version of the character appears in Krypton, portrayed by Hannah Waddingham.

 Fictional character biography

 Pre-Crisis

 Jax-Ur was an amoral and criminally deviant scientist on the planet Krypton.
 He was imprisoned in the Phantom Zone for destroying Wegthor, a sparsely inhabited moon of Krypton with a population of 500, while experimenting with a nuclear warhead.
 His sentence for his act of mass murder was imprisonment for eternity.
 He called himself "the worst criminal in the Phantom Zone".

 Jax-Ur's intention was to launch a nuclear missile to destroy a passing space rock.
 If this test proved successful, Jax-Ur would then commence the creation of a nuclear arsenal with which he would overthrow the Kryptonian government, and place the entire planet under his dominion.
 In the World of Krypton miniseries, his missile collides with a spaceship piloted by Jor-El and goes off-course to destroy Wegthor.
 As a result, space travel was banned on Krypton.

 In his first appearance, Jax-Ur escapes from the Phantom Zone and posed as Jonathan Kent.
 Superboy eventually sends Jax-Ur back to the Phantom Zone.
 He then uses Supergirl (Kara Zor-El)'s tears (acquired through psychic communication with Fred Danvers) to escape from the Phantom Zone, but was defeated by Mon-El.
 Jax-Ur was often depicted plotting against Superman with fellow Phantom Zone inmates General Zod and Faora Hu-Ul.
 Although he possessed typical Kryptonian super-powers when on Earth, Jax-Ur was no match for Superman in combat.

 Jax-Ur later helps Superman defeat Black Zero, the alien saboteur who ensured Krypton's destruction under the orders of the Pirate Empire.
 It is shown he has a code of honor, as Kryptonian criminals swear by a master criminal who escaped a prison to help each other.
 After being struck by Black Zero's red kryptonite bullet, Jax-Ur is transformed into a Medusa-like creature and petrifies him before willingly returning to the Phantom Zone.